kanidm/kanidm/DEVELOPER_README.md

 For example: `KANIDM_BUILD_PROFILE=release_suse_generic cargo build --release --bin kanidmd`

-### Building the development container
+### Build a kanidm container

-Build a development container with the current branch using:
+Build a container with the current branch using:

     make <TARGET>